LindaBetz/Network_Cannabis/README.md

 * edge_weights_network.csv provides the weighted adjacency matrix containing the coefficients for the Mixed Graphical Model reported in the paper as a .csv-file.

-Data required for the analysis (NCS-1) is available for public use at https://www.icpsr.umich.edu/web/ICPSR/studies/6693.
+Data required for the analysis (National Comorbidity Survey Data; NCS-1) is available for public use at https://www.icpsr.umich.edu/web/ICPSR/studies/6693.

 For optimal reproducibility, we use the R-package "checkpoint", with snapshot date April 1, 2020 (R version 3.6.3).
 Information on how this works can be found at https://mran.microsoft.com/documents/rro/reproducibility.